harisankar95/pathfinding3D/docs/USAGE.md

     matrix = np.load("sample_map.npy")
     ```

     `sample_map.npy` is a numpy array of shape (42, 42, 42), where each element indicates an obstacle or free space.
-This file can be downloaded from the provided [GitHub link](https://github.com/harisankar95/pathfinding3D/blob/main/examples/sample_map.npy).
+This file can be downloaded from the provided [Github link](https://github.com/harisankar95/pathfinding3D/blob/main/examples/sample_map.npy).

 3. Create the Grid and define the start and end nodes: